RocketChat/docs-old/legal/master-service-agreement-for-professional-services.md

 **"Rocket.Chat Contract Manager"** means a primary contact with respect to this Agreement and who will have the authority to act on behalf of Service Provider in connection with matters pertaining to this Agreement

-**"Rocke.Chat Personnel"** means all employees and Permitted Subcontractors, if any, engaged by Rocket.Chat to perform the Services.
+**"Rocket.Chat Personnel"** means all employees and Permitted Subcontractors, if any, engaged by Rocket.Chat to perform the Services.

 **"Services"** mean the professional and other services to be provided by Service Provider under this agreement, as described in more detail in a Statement of Work, and Service Provider's obligations under this Agreement.